Qard/onchange/README.md

     npm install onchange

+Then either `npm install chokidar` or `npm install gaze` to enable file watcher capability.

 ## Usage

     onchange 'app/**/*.js' 'test/**/*.js' -- npm test

 You can match as many glob patterns as you like, just put the command you want to run after the -- and it will run any time a file matching any of the globs is added changed or deleted.
+Note that you can use `\` to escape `*` as well.

 ---